 “The death took place yesterday at his home of Mr Vincent Edgar Stokes, principal in Stokes and Sons Pty.
 Ltd., near Post Office Place.
 Mr Stokes was widely known among sporting and other clubs as a maker of medals and metal badges.
 For a long period, he had been contractor to the Victorian Racing Club, the Victoria Amateur Turf Club, the Defence and other Government departments, and was formerly the contractor for the supply of badges to the Melbourne Cricket Club.
 He has left a widow and family.”

-This branch was offered for sale in December 1913, with Muller becoming the sole operator.
+After Thomas’s death that year, this branch was offered for sale in December 1913, with Muller becoming the sole operator.

 The name was changed to Sterling Plating & Manufacturing Company on the 3rd February 1915.

-In 1906 the firm won a tender for military buttons for Tasmanian and New South Wales forces.
+In 1906 the firm won a tender for military buttons for Tasmanian and New South Wales Forces.
 The prices ranged from 25 shillings per gross for gilt buttons, to 2 shillings, 3 pence per gross for brass buttons.
 Thomas Stokes died on the 13th June, 1910.
 Below is one of the many contracts for military buttons to be found in the Commonwealth Government Gazettes.

-The Firm moves to Brunswick:
+The Firm moves to Brunswick

-This year there was a Parliamentary Inquiry into lowering certain tariffs, including metal badges, and buttons.
+In this year there was a Parliamentary Inquiry into lowering certain tariffs, including metal badges, and buttons.
 Russell H. Stokes protested that the relevant tariff should actually be increased by 10%, rather than lowered.
 He stated that even with the current levels of protection local firms found competition ‘keen’ with imports, as labour costs were higher than in the United Kingdom and the Continent.
 The board were not persuaded, as the local trade was ‘only a minor industry’.
 The firm employed 280 people by 1939.

-Stokes (Australasia) Ltd.
+Stokes (Australasia) Ltd./Stokes Badges